The Importance Of Good Nutrition & Hydration For The Elderly

 Healthy eating habits can also increase your energy levels, improve your wellness & well-being and help you recover from illness or injury.

+The UK government’s recommendations for a balanced diet are depicted in the Eatwell Guide.
 The Eatwell Guide shows how much of what you eat should come from each food group.
 This includes everything you eat and drink during the day.

 So, try to: